Hennessy & Hennessy: John Francis Hennessy, father and son

 The firm's name dates from the period when John Francis Hennessy took his son, also named John Francis (Jack) Hennessy, but often known as Jack Hennessy, into his architectural firm as a partner in 1912.

 The first John Francis Hennessy (1853–1924) was born in Ireland about 1853, and grew up and trained in architecture in Leeds, and London.
 Deciding that there were more opportunities in Australia, he arrived in Sydney in 1880 and was soon appointed assistant to the City of Sydney architect, where he designed Centennial Hall of the Sydney Town Hall in 1883, (working on it after he left that position).

-Jack Hennessy then went into private partnership with Joseph Ignatius Sheerin as Sheerin & Hennessy from 1884, and they went on to design a number of projects for the Catholic Church in Sydney, and the Cathedral in Armidale.
-Commercial designs included Hordern Bros' drapery store (1886), the Tattersall's Club (1892) in Pitt Street, and ten stores for (Sir) John See., and they also designed many large suburban residences were built to their plans.
+He then went into private partnership with Joseph Ignatius Sheerin as Sheerin & Hennessy from 1884, and they went on to design a number of projects for the Catholic Church in Sydney, and the Cathedral in Armidale.
+Commercial designs included Hordern Bros' drapery store (1886), the Tattersall's Club (1892) in Pitt Street, and ten stores for John See, and many large suburban residences were built to their plans.

-Sheerin left the partnership in 1912, and Hennessy then went into partnership with his son, also named John Francis Hennessy, who was also known as Jack Hennessy, and the firm became Hennessy & Hennessy.
+Sheerin left the partnership in 1912, and Hennessy then went into partnership with his son, John Francis (Jack) Hennessy, and the firm became Hennessy & Hennessy.
 Born in 1887, Jack Hennessy had studied architecture at Sydney Technical College and at the University of Pennsylvania, returning to Australia in 1911, joining his father's firm the next year.
-John Hennessy retired in 1923, and died on November 1924 and was buried in Rookwood Cemetery.
+John Hennessy retired in 1923, and died in November 1924 and was buried in Rookwood Cemetery.
 Jack Hennessy became principal of the firm, retaining the name (though they were also known as Hennessy, Hennessy & Co.).
-In 1925-6 the firm had more partners and was briefly known as Hennessy & Hennessy, Keesing and Co and J.P.
+In 1925–6 the firm had more partners and was briefly known as Hennessy & Hennessy, Keesing and Co and J.P.
 Donoghue, but after 1926 reverted to Hennessy, Hennessy & Co / Hennessy & Hennessy.